adolfintel/TDF/README.md

 Example:
 ```
 onGameEnd(){
-    restoreGamma
+    echo "Post-game: cleaning up temp files..."
+    rm -rf "data/home/wine/.cache"
 }
 ```

-Notes:
-* This function is blocking and TDF won't continue until it has finished running
+Note that this function is blocking and TDF won't close until it has finished running.
-* The wineserver is still running when this funcion is called
-* Some games (especially ones with launchers) will spawn a subprocess and the main process will close, causing this callback to be triggered while the game is still running.
-In this case, you can check the running processes with `isProcessRunning` (mentioned later) to know whether the game has actually finished running or not

 __`whileGameRunning`__
-This function will be called right before the game is running, and will continue running in parallel to the game in a subshell.
+This function will be called while the game is actively running.
+It runs in a background subshell and is automatically killed when the game exits.
+It can run indefinitely or perform periodic tasks.

 Example:
 ```
 whileGameRunning(){
-    #workaround for the little black bar at the top of the screen
-    waitForWindow "APlagueTaleRequiem_x64.exe"
+    while true; do
+        echo "Game is running..."
-    sleep 3
+        sleep 30
-    focusWindow $WINDOW
-    pressKey alt+enter 2
+    done
 }
 ```

-Notes:
-* This function does not automatically stop running when the game's process ends, so if you're running a loop, make sure to check the game's process using `isProcessRunning`
-* The game process may not have been created yet when this function is called, since Wine takes a bit to launch
+Note that the game process may not have been created yet when this function is called, make sure to check the game's process using `isProcessRunning`

 __`onArchiveStart`__
 This function will be called right before the packaging process begins when using `./run.sh archive` (mentioned later).
-It can be used to remove or move some unnecessary files like DXVK/VKD3D caches, saved games, etc..
-The function receives the same arguments passed to `run.sh` and can return 1 to prevent the packaging process from starting if something's wrong.
+It can be used to remove or move some unnecessary files like DXVK/VKD3D caches, saved games, etc. The function receives the same arguments passed to `run.sh` and can return 1 to prevent the packaging process from starting if something's wrong.

 Example:
 ```
 onArchiveStart(){
     TEMPDIR="/tmp/requiem$RANDOM"
     mkdir "$TEMPDIR"
-    mv zzprefix/drive_c/APTRequiem/vkd3d-proton.cache "$TEMPDIR"
+    mv "data/wineprefix/drive_c/APTRequiem/vkd3d-proton.cache" "$TEMPDIR"
-    mv zzprefix/drive_c/users/wine/AppData/Local/GOG.com "$TEMPDIR"
+    mv "data/wineprefix/drive_c/users/wine/AppData/Local/GOG.com" "$TEMPDIR"
 }
 ```